// docs / mcp

 }

 This tool permanently deletes the site row, related Postgres data, and ClickHouse rows in analytics, vitals, search-console, forecast, conversion, and anomaly tables.
-The authenticated user must be an owner or admin of the site's workspace.
+The authenticated user must directly own the site.

 04Calling from code